Murder of Koh Ngiap Yong: Verdict

 When turning his attention to Ibrahim's role, he has no right to say he only acted as driver or never knew Koh would be killed based on his guilt of murder in lieu of the group's common intention, given that he would have noticed or seen the bayonet being wielded when Koh was forced out of his taxi, especially when it was within the close confines of the vehicle itself.
 For this reason, the judge found Ibrahim to be lying about his ignorance to the bayonet or possibility of harm.
 Wan Kamil's denials were, in the eyes of the judge, attempts to distance himself from what Rosli deliberately did since he was the mastermind behind the crime spree, and his decision to bring the weapons along showed he or the others had plans to use them, which reflected their common intention.
 His willful ignorance to the stabbing of Koh has also reflected his morally-lacking character and his lack of responsibility for his actions, which were principal to leading to the fatal outcome of the Chestnut Avenue taxi robbery.

 As such, Justice Rubin concluded in his verdict that the three men should receive the rightful retribution they deserved for their greed-driven and cold-blooded actions, hence he imposed the death penalty on the three men after convicting them of the murder of Koh Ngiap Yong.

-The guilty verdict of death for the three robbers also meant that the both Wan Kamil and Ibrahim would hang for Sathick’s murder as well.
+The guilty verdict of death for the three robbers also meant that both Wan Kamil and Ibrahim would hang for Sathick’s murder as well.
 Alternatively, even if their above defences were successful and they escaped the death sentence for Koh’s murder, Wan Kamil and Ibrahim would not escape from the gallows for Sathick’s murder as they would also receive the death sentence for committing armed robbery with an unlicensed firearm and illegally discharging a firearm resulting in death or injury under the Arms Offences Act of Singapore.
 Still, because the men were already being sentenced to execution for Koh's murder, they would not face another trial for Sathick's murder despite committing it.